astral-fate/UN-Women-Laravel-Scholarship/Day 13/Assignment/README.md

 </p>

-# Understanding Middleware in Laravel: Your Application's Guardian
+# Understanding Middleware in Laravel

 ## Introduction
 Middleware acts as a powerful filter for HTTP requests in Laravel applications.
 It's like a security checkpoint, inspecting and potentially modifying requests and responses.
 In this post, we'll dive deep into Laravel middleware, exploring its uses and implementation.